Can I use multiple lenders in my limited company when building my property portfolio?

 There is nothing stopping you from doing so, IF, your existing lender does not hold a debenture against the company.

 A debenture is a floating charge against company assets in favour of the lender.
 A debenture is an agreement between a lender and a borrower which is registered at Companies House.
 This agreement gives the lender security over the assets of the Company.
-It is a floating charge against all assets of the company, not just the property relating to the mortgage, which means the lender has security over any other assets you have in the company.
+A floating charge sits against all assets of the company, not just the property relating to the mortgage, which means the lender has security over any other assets you have within the company.

 A quick search on companies house will confirm if a debenture is listed against your company.